mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - No staple Battle Trap cards
 - Not prioritize to be optimized
 - No any Coin/Dice based effects
-- Preferably can search from deck
+- Must can search cards from deck
 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Can be Xyz/Pendulum/Ritual focused